-which permits unrestricted use, distribution, and reproduction in any medium, provided that the original work is properly cited.
+Copyright: 2021 Ontario COVID-19 Science Advisory Table.
+This is an open access document distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided that the original work is properly cited.

 The views and findings expressed in this Science Brief are those of the authors and do not necessarily reflect the views of all of the members of the Ontario COVID-19 Science Advisory Table, its Working Groups, and its partners.

-The estimated relative reduction in SARS-CoV-2 incidence associated with Ontario's COVID-19 vaccination program was 98% in LTC residents and 92% in LTC HCWs.
-COVID-19 mortality was reduced by 99% in LTC residents.
+Eight weeks after the start of vaccination, the estimated relative reduction in SARS-CoV-2 incidence was 89% in LTC residents and 79% in LTC HCWs.
+The estimated relative reduction in COVID-19 mortality in LTC residents was 96% after 8 weeks.